English name: Sri Lankan House Gecko (aka: “Spotted House Gecko”)

 Thai name: no Thai name

 Description: To 13 cm long.
-Snout to base of tail is up to 6.5 cm.
-A gecko of average length and girth.
 Body is light grey to tan with dark blotches forming three rows down the back.
 The head has light and dark lines passing through the eye and mottled dark markings on top.
 Many tubercles can be seen on the body.
-Tail has rings of small spines.
-Individuals that have lost and regrown their tails may have most or all of the spines missing.
+Tail has rings of small spines, though individuals that have lost and regrown their tails may have most or all of the spines missing.
 Toes have the characteristic lamellae of house geckos on the underside.
 Underbelly is pinkish-cream.

 Similar Species: Siamese Leaf-toed Gecko has less regular dark markings and longer, more slender toes that lack the lamellae on the undersides.

 Spiny-tailed House Gecko lacks the regular dark markings on back.

 Flat-tailed House Gecko has flatter tail with no spines and lacks the dark markings.